 |York District Hospital||Sheffield Children's Hospital|

-We have a single programme, but two geographically distinct rotations at the moment.
-Candidates can express a preference, and in response to training needs or at their own request, trainees can move throughout the region.
+We have a single programme and rotation, with two geographically distinct clusters.
+Candidates can express a preference.
+However, trainees may rotate throughout the region for training needs or at their own request.

 View full details of all hospitals